Last Updated on November 19, 2019 by Katty

 Marostica is a very small town but it does attract quite a lot of tourists, especially in September when the famous living chess festival is organized in the town.
 Visitors who plan to take a trip to Marostica in September would have to get accommodation booked well in advance since all hotels get totally booked by tourists that come to the town from all over the world.
 There are a few good Bed & Breakfasts too, however, all accommodations tend to get more expensive during the festival.
 There are also a few villas and country houses which can be rented by tourists if they plan to stay in the town longer.
 Some of the best known hotels in town are hotel Europa, hotel A&M, hotel Alla Veneziana Srl and hotel Due Mori.

 Eating in Marostica

 There are several good restaurants in town where visitors can eat.
-Marostica attracts hordes of tourists each year that come to the town to attend the famous living chess festival.
+Marostica attracts hordes of tourists each year that come to town to attend the famous living chess festival.
 The town has plenty of good pizzerias, trattorias, osterias, restaurants, cafes and bars strewn all around the town that serve good quality food.
 Most restaurants in town serve local regional dishes and Italian cuisine.
-Some of the best restaurants in town are Ristorante hotel Rosina, Da Bastian Snc Di Viero Andrea, ristorante La Scacchiera, osteria Madonnetta, ristorante bar Da Rossi and Cend SAS Di Maurizio Centofante.
+Some of the best restaurants in town are Ristorante hotel Rosina, Da Bastian Snc Di Viero Andrea, ristorante La Scacchiera, osteria Madonnetta, ristorante bar Da Rossi.
 Visitors can find excellent wines in most restaurants and bars and the bakeries in town sell freshly baked breads of different kinds, traditional desserts and pastries and cheese.